Chiniga/red-core-test/README.md

 * [Mongoose] - easy access to mongodb

 ### Docker
-Dillinger is very easy to install and deploy in a Docker container.
+The Test API is very easy to install and deploy in a Docker container.

 By default, the Docker will expose port 8080, so change this within the Dockerfile if necessary.
 When ready, simply use the Dockerfile to build the image.